Frequently Asked Questions

 Will CDC continue to watch for problems with these new vaccines?

 Yes.
 While no safety issues arose during the clinical trials, CDC and other federal partners continue to monitor the new vaccines for serious side effects (known as adverse events), using many vaccine safety monitoring systems.
 This continued monitoring can reveal side effects that may not have been seen in clinical trials.
 If there is an unexpected side effect with the new COVID-19 vaccines, experts can quickly study it further to determine if it is a true safety concern.
 Monitoring vaccine safety is critical to ensure that the benefits of COVID-19 vaccines continue to outweigh the risks for people who are vaccinated.
 The current vaccine safety system is strong and robust, with the capacity to effectively monitor COVID-19 vaccine safety.
 Existing data systems can rapidly detect if a vaccine has any possible safety problems, and additional systems and data sources are being developed.
-The Ohio Department of Health (ODH) will also monitor safety information to ensure that the people of Ohio have the best available information to make personal health and vaccination decisions.
 Systems being used include:

 - CDC and FDA: Vaccine Adverse Event Reporting System (VAERS) — The national system that collects reports of post-vaccination adverse effects from healthcare professionals, vaccine manufacturers, and the public.
 Follow-up with specific studies is conducted for reports of adverse events that are unexpected, appear to happen more often than expected, or have unusual patterns.